Instant Pot Potato Soup

 - Close the Instant Pot lid and turn the steam release valve to the sealing position.
 Using the Manual/Pressure Cook function, set the cook time to 6 minutes.
 The Instant Pot will take about 15 minutes to reach pressure and then the cook time will begin counting down.

 - When the cook time ends, allow the pot to naturally release for 10 minutes by just letting it sit.
-After the 10 minute natural release, use the handle of a long spoon to carefully turn the steam release valve to the venting position.
+After the 10 minute natural release, use the handle of a long spoon to carefully move the steam release valve to the venting position.
 Once all of the steam escapes and the pin drops down, carefully open the Instant Pot lid.

 - In a small bowl or liquid measuring cup, stir together the 1 cup milk and 1 tablespoon cornstarch.
-Turn the Instant Pot on saute mode and stir in the milk and cornstarch mixture.
+Turn the Instant Pot on sauté mode and stir in the milk and cornstarch mixture.
 Use a potato masher to mash some, but not all, of the potatoes.
 Let the soup simmer, stirring, until it thickens slightly.

 - Press cancel to turn the Instant Pot off.
 Serve the soup with toppings, as desired.

 - Leftover potato soup can be stored for up to 3 days in an airtight container in the refrigerator.
 It reheats well, in a pot on the stove, in the microwave, or in the Instant Pot using the sauté function.

 - When you are thickening the soup, keep in mind that it will continue to thicken as it cools.